Support finitely recursive modules

 Unfortunately this changes fundamental assumptions, and there are simply other bugs which are blocking more projects.
 If you have significant time to invest in fixing this, we'd be very glad to have the help.

-#4 Updated by Igor Lesik about 5 years ago
+#4 Updated by Igor Lesik over 5 years ago

 I can trace where check for recursion is made inside GraphAlgRank::vertexIterate, but then it is getting harder to understand fundamental assumptions from the code.